cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 It is considered unlikely that major revisions would be required if the candidates routinely consult with their University Lead or the Programme Directors during the project proposal development.

+### Public-Patient Review

+HDRUK is heavily invested in ensuring the public is consulted about the research that it undertakes.
+You will present your proposals to a specially convened public-patient advisory group and respond to feedback as part of your proposal development.

 ### Scientific Remit

 HDRUK research currently covers a broad range of areas but proposed research projects must involve quantitative-based research which is likely to involve one or more of the following: